-- Come up with riveting introductions to your copies.
+- Come up with riveting introductions.
 Strong opening sentences ensure that readers stay hooked.

-- Writers can also opt for content writing courses to hone their writing skills.
+- You can also opt for online courses to hone your writing skills.

 - Use easy-to-comprehend language as if you are conversing with your readers.
 Conscious word choices and catchy titles should also be used.
 Avoid being repetitive.